International Labour Organization: Exceptions in indigenous communities

 Because of different cultural views involving labour, the ILO developed a series of culturally sensitive mandates, including convention Nos.
 169, 107, 138, and 182, to protect indigenous culture, traditions, and identities.
 Convention Nos.
 138 and 182 lead in the fight against child labour, while Nos.
 107 and 169 promote the rights of indigenous and tribal peoples and protect their right to define their own developmental priorities.

-In many indigenous communities, parents believe children learn important life lessons through the act of work and through the participation in daily life.
+In many indigenous communities, parents believe that children learn important life lessons through the act of work and through the participation in daily life.
 Working is seen as a learning process preparing children of the future tasks they will eventually have to do as an adult.
 It is a belief that the family's and child well-being and survival is a shared responsibility between members of the whole family.
 They also see work as an intrinsic part of their child's developmental process.
 While these attitudes toward child work remain, many children and parents from indigenous communities still highly value education.

-Issues

 Forced labour

 The ILO has considered the fight against forced labour to be one of its main priorities.
 During the interwar years, the issue was mainly considered a colonial phenomenon, and the ILO's concern was to establish minimum standards protecting the inhabitants of colonies from the worst abuses committed by economic interests.
 After 1945, the goal became to set a uniform and universal standard, determined by the higher awareness gained during World War II of politically and economically motivated systems of forced labour, but debates were hampered by the Cold War and by exemptions claimed by colonial powers.
 Since the 1960s, declarations of labour standards as a component of human rights have been weakened by government of postcolonial countries claiming a need to exercise extraordinary powers over labour in their role as emergency regimes promoting rapid economic development.

-In June 1998 the International Labour Conference adopted a Declaration on Fundamental Principles and Rights at Work and its follow-up that obligates member states to respect, promote and realize freedom of association and the right to collective bargaining, the elimination of all forms of forced or compulsory labour, the effective abolition of child labour, and the elimination of discrimination in respect of employment and occupation.
+In June 1998, the International Labour Conference adopted a Declaration on Fundamental Principles and Rights at Work and its follow-up that obligates member states to respect, promote and realize freedom of association and the right to collective bargaining, the elimination of all forms of forced or compulsory labour, the effective abolition of child labour, and the elimination of discrimination in respect of employment and occupation.

-With the adoption of the declaration, the ILO created the InFocus Programme on Promoting the Declaration which is responsible for the reporting processes and technical cooperation activities associated with the declaration; and it carries out awareness raising, advocacy and knowledge functions.